Lnaden/cookiecutter-cms/{{cookiecutter.repo_name}}/devtools/README.md

 ### Conda Recipe:

 This directory contains the files to build and deploy on [Conda](https://conda.io/).
+Although the Cookiecutter does not do anything with this directory at the moment, we leave this here to show an example of how your conda-recipe folder should look, when you decide to start deployment.

 * `conda-recipe`: directory containing all the build objects required for Conda.
 All files in this folder must have their given names
   * `meta.yaml`: The yaml file needed by Conda to construct the build